Abe no Seimei: Manga

-Abe no Seimei had been shown in a manga called Nurarihyon no Mago by Hiroshi Shiibashi, as a Nue, dark lord of the Ayakashi, born from an evil fox.
-Nurarihyon no Mago was adapted into an anime series starting on July 2010.
+Seimei had been shown in a manga called Nurarihyon no Mago by Hiroshi Shiibashi, as a Nue, dark lord of the Ayakashi, born from an evil fox.
+Nurarihyon no Mago was adapted into an anime series starting in July 2010.

 Abe no Seimei also appears in the manga Igyoujin Oniwakamaru as an evil spirit who plans to revive himself to begin his second life and rule over humans and yokai.